A Complete Guide to RV Batteries

 Suitable for longer storage

-Smaller than gel equivalent
+Smaller than the gel equivalent

 Disadvantages

-Sensitive to depth of discharge
+Sensitive to the depth of discharge

 Poor performance in cold temperatures